teambit/bit/scopes/pkg/pkg/pkg.docs.md

 labels: ['packages', 'aspect', 'pkg']
 ---

 Bit components can be thought of as a super-set of standard packaged node modules.
-Each component contains a consumable package in addition to its documentation, history and other information that enables it to be maintained independently.
+Each component contains a consumable package in addition to its documentation, history and other information that enables it to be independently developed and maintained.

 The PKG aspect handles the configuration, publishing and packing of component packages.
 Packages can be published to any registry and installed into any project, Bit or non-Bit alike.

 #### Features

-- **Efficient `package.json` configuration**: Use the PKG's workspace config API to add or override `package.json` properties to a group of components, all at once.
+- **Efficient `package.json` configuration:** Use the PKG's workspace config API to add or override `package.json` properties to a group of components, all at once.
   Use PKG's 'placeholders' to integrate component-specific data into the component's package configurations.
-- **An API for programmable `package.json` configuration** - Use PKG's API to provide your extensions with "packaging capabilities".
+- **An API for programmable `package.json` configuration:** Use PKG's API to provide your extensions with "packaging capabilities".
 Modify the `package.json` to suit your extension's needs, whether it is an environment or any other type of extension.
-- **Automated packing and publishing** - PKG is registered to your build pipeline.
+- **Automated packing and publishing:** - PKG is registered to your build pipeline.
 That means every 'build' will also test 'packing' and every tagging of a new release version will also include 'publishing'.
 Your components and packages versions are alway in-sync.
-- **"On-demand" packing and publishing** - PKG offers the `pack` and `preview` CLI commands for a manual and on-demand usage.
+- **"On-demand" packing and publishing:** - PKG offers the `pack` and `preview` CLI commands for a manual and on-demand usage.

 ### Quickstart & configuration